nygman/hscript/README.md

 receive from other users) and publishing both the hscript json code and hscipt links.

 hscript feature highlights:
-* Hscript packages: one link lets users add a collection of sites to unblock
+* hscript packages: one link lets users add a collection of sites to unblock
 * Editing scripts: it's easy, and users automatically receive your updates
 * Android: include a link to download the APK file for Android apps you unblock